About This Blog

 Today we lament the brutal suppression of the Kwangju Democratisation Movement.
 Ten days earlier, the citizens of the liberal South Korean city of Kwangju joined a student-led uprising in opposition to the illegitimate authoritarian rule of General Chun Doo-hwan.
 In response, … Continue reading

-Posted in Atrocities, Dissent, World Events 6 Comments
+Posted in Atrocities, Dissent, World Events | 7 Comments

 10th May 1857 the Great Indian Rebellion

-One hundred and fifty-six years ago today in Meerut, three infantry regiments of Indian Sepoys turned their guns on their commanding British officers.
-Shouting ‘Maro phirangi ko’ (death to foreigners), they killed any European in sight, burnt the officers’ quarters, … Continue reading
+On this day in 1857 in Meerut, India, three infantry regiments of Indian Sepoys turned their guns on their commanding British officers.
+Shouting ‘Maro phirangi ko’ (death to foreigners), they killed any European in sight, burnt the officers’ quarters, freed … Continue reading

-Posted in Dissent, Revolution Leave a comment
+Posted in Dissent, Revolution | Leave a comment

 7th May 1763 Pontiac’s Rebellion

-Two hundred and fifty years ago today, one of the most significant Indian rebellions in the history of Colonial America began when a confederacy of tribes under the leadership of Chief Pontiac attacked British forces at Fort Detroit.
-Pontiac’s war … Continue reading
+On this day in 1763, one of the most significant Indian rebellions in the history of Colonial America began when a confederacy of tribes under the leadership of Chief Pontiac attacked British forces at Fort Detroit.
+Pontiac’s war would rage … Continue reading

-Posted in Dissent, Heroes, World Events 1 Comment
+Posted in Dissent, Heroes, World Events | 1 Comment

 23rd April 1968 the Columbia University Student Protest